Disney cruises are popular for many reasons – for their family-friendly amenities, attention to detail, and commitment to providing family magic.

 Activities on the Disney Cruise Ships

-The shows on the four ships are different.
 My favorite show is currently Frozen, which plays on the Wonder.
-A close runner up to that is the new Beauty and the Beast show that runs on the Disney Dream.
-Other newer shows are Aladdin on the Disney Fantasy, and Tangled on the Disney Magic.
+A close runner-up to that is a new Beauty and the Beast show that runs on the Disney Dream.
+Other newer shows are Aladdin on the Disney Fantasy and the Disney Wish, the Little Mermaid on the Disney Wish, and Tangled on the Disney Magic.

-Ships on a Caribbean itinerary typically have a pirate night during one night of the cruise.
+Ships typically have a pirate night during one night of the cruise.
 It’s so much fun – definitely go to the fireworks if there’s a pirate night during your cruise.

 On the Disney Fantasy and the Disney Dream, kids will love the Midship Detective Agency.
 This free game lets you become a detective while finding clues throughout the midship section of the boat.
 When my kids were younger, we’d accompany them on their quest.
 Once they were a bit older, they loved the freedom of doing it on their own.